MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-ios.md

 - The device is either enrolled with the [Intune Company Portal app](https://apps.apple.com/us/app/intune-company-portal/id719171358) or is registered with Azure Active Directory through [Microsoft Authenticator](https://apps.apple.com/app/microsoft-authenticator/id983156458) with the same account.

  > [!NOTE]
+>
+> - Microsoft Defender for Endpoint on iOS is not supported on user-less or shared devices.
- > Microsoft Defender for Endpoint on iOS isn't supported currently while using iOS User Enrollment.
+> - Microsoft Defender for Endpoint on iOS isn't supported currently while using iOS User Enrollment.

 ## Installation instructions